microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/DiagnosticReport?subject:Patient.name=Roel
 ```

 The FHIR data model's `reference` associations are one-directional, meaning that structurally, references are always from "parent" Resource to "child" Resource (without a reverse reference in the opposite direction).
-As demonstrated in the chained search above, `Patient` is the "child" with `DiagnosticReport` as the "parent" Resource.
+As demonstrated in the search above, `Patient` is the "child" with `DiagnosticReport` as the "parent" Resource.

 Despite this, the FHIR specification does make room for reverse-chained searching through the `_has` parameter.
 The `_has` parameter effectively allows searching for a "child" Resource as referenced by a "parent" Resource.
 This is demonstrated in the reverse-chained search request below, which queries a FHIR server for any `Patient` with a `DiagnosticReport` containing the code `1234-5`.
 Note that the `patient` search parameter functions as a shortened form of `subject:Patient`.